jordond/MaterialKolor/docs/migration-6.0.md

 A `Cmf` that carries a tertiary source color does not round-trip through a key alone, store that color next to the key and rebuild the style from both.

-`PaletteStyle.Cmf(tertiarySourceColor: Color? = null)` is the new high-level entry point for the 2026 spec's CMF variant.
-An optional tertiary seed becomes the second entry of the scheme's `sourceColorHctList` and seeds the tertiary palette.
+`PaletteStyle.Cmf(tertiarySourceColor: Color? = null)` builds the 2026 spec's CMF variant.
+A tertiary source color becomes the second entry of the scheme's `sourceColorHctList` and seeds the tertiary palette.
 Leave it `null` and the tertiary palette is derived from the single source color, the way the other styles behave.

 `Cmf` always produces a `SPEC_2026` scheme, so the `specVersion` argument of `toDynamicScheme` and of the theme helpers is ignored for it.
 As with the fallback rules above, read